Please introduce yourself.

 “Oh, how good it feels to not be doing something I don’t love!"

-11. What was one of the most surprising things you learned in creating your books?
+What was one of the most surprising things you learned in creating your books?

 I hope you’ll indulge me by allowing two things:

 1. How very much I enjoy the visual aspects of putting together a book — from choosing the typeface, type size, and line spacing I find most appealing, and otherwise managing the white space on the page, to the cover design.
 I have never thought of myself as a creative person; I don’t draw or paint or sculpt or do other “artistic” things.
-But I love these artistic aspects of creating a book.
+But I love these visual aspects of creating a book.
 I think I’ve gotten rather good at it, and I love the break it gives me from the more ‘cerebral’ aspects of writing and publishing a book.
 I really look forward to those more artistic elements.

-2. How very much the publishing industry has changed in the past 30 years — particularly the fact that literary agents and publishers aren’t interested unless you already have a large social media following or you’ve given a TED talk or are otherwise well known already.
+2. How very much the publishing industry has changed in the past 30 years — particularly the fact that literary agents and publishers aren’t interested in you unless you already have a large social media following or you’ve given a TED talk or are otherwise well known already.
 That was both surprising and discouraging.

-12. How many books have you written?
+How many books have you written?
 Which is your favourite?

 (If we’re counting the books to which I’ve contributed in some way, whether as medical writer or editor, there’s another 10.)